grafana/agent/docs/flow/tutorials/collecting-prometheus-metrics.md

 }
 ```

-The `prometheus.scrape "default"` annotation tells the type `prometheus.scrape` and the label `default`.
-All components must have a unique combination of type and name.
+The `prometheus.scrape "default"` annotation tells the name `prometheus.scrape` and the label `default`.
+All components must have a unique combination of name and label.

 The `targets` [attribute]({{< relref "configuration_language.md#Attributes" >}}) is an [argument]({{< relref "../concepts/components.md">}}).
 Targets is a list of labels that specify the target via the special key `__address__`.
 The scraper is targeting the Agent's `/metrics` endpoint.
 Both the `http` and `/metrics` are implied but can be overridden.